klstein7/nextjs-wordle-dev-day/README.md

 The tutorial is divided into the following key stages, each represented by a checkpoint branch:

 1. `main` - Initial setup
+2. `checkpoint-01-drizzle-setup` - Drizzle setup
-2. `checkpoint-01-game-board` - Implementing the game board UI
+3. `checkpoint-02-game-board` - Implementing the game board UI
-3. `checkpoint-02-game-logic` - Adding core game logic and state management
+4. `checkpoint-03-game-logic` - Adding core game logic and state management
-4. `checkpoint-03-keyboard` - Creating the on-screen keyboard
+5. `checkpoint-04-keyboard` - Creating the on-screen keyboard
-5. `checkpoint-04-word-validation` - Implementing word validation and feedback
+6. `checkpoint-05-word-validation` - Implementing word validation and feedback
-6. `checkpoint-05-game-over` - Adding game over conditions and restart functionality
+7. `checkpoint-06-game-over` - Adding game over conditions and restart functionality
-7. `checkpoint-06-styling-polish` - Final styling and UI polish
+8. `checkpoint-07-styling-polish` - Final styling and UI polish

 These checkpoints allow you to verify your progress or jump to a specific point in the tutorial if needed.